dodo920306/The_Ohara_Protocol/README.md

  $ npx truffle migrate --network goerli
  ```

- to upload the contract and proxy on chain.
+ to deploy the contract and proxy on Arbitrum goerli.

  Then, config django-on-docker/.env.dev, .env.prod, and .env.prod.db according to the samples and what your need.